Skip to Main Content

 Physical Reserves

-Faculty can request to place both personal items and items from the Library's collection on phsyical reserve.
-All personal items on phyiscal reserve will be security tagged and labeled unless otherwise indicated.
+Faculty can request that personal items and/or Library materials be placed on physical reserve.
+All personal items on physical reserve will be security tagged and labeled unless otherwise indicated.
+The Library will attempt to fully secure your items, but we cannot guarantee against or assume responsibility for loss or damage.
 To place an item on physical reserve, please use the reserve form.
 Complete a new reserve form for each section/class.

-Reserve items may include books, DVDs, videos, articles, CDs, or journals/magazines.
+Reserve items may include books, DVDs, videos, articles, CDs, equipment, or journals/magazines.

 Circulation options for in-house reserve include: